Going To The Source

-- Native grass also offer gardeners and landscapers alternative to some species of Old World grasses that have become troublesomely weedy or invasive.
+- Native grass also offers gardeners and landscapers an alternative to some species of Old World grasses that have become troublesomely weedy or invasive.
 By selecting and planting comparable native ornamental grasses, we can protect wild areas and the wildlife that live there from habitat-destroying invasives like Plume Grass (Saccharum or Erianthus ravenae), Pampas grass (Cortaderia), some Chinese Maiden Hair grass cultivars (Miscanthus sinensis) and others.

 - And just as importantly, we must also utilize the amazing root systems of our native ornamental grasses.
-These extensive and often deep reaching roots protect soils from wind and water erosion while helping to filter and purify rainwater and snowmelt as it moves through the soil down into our precious aquifers.
+These extensive and often deep-reaching roots protect soils from wind and water erosion while helping to filter and purify rainwater and snowmelt as it moves through the soil down into our precious aquifers.
 And these deep-reaching roots help to build the soil by improving aeration and providing organic material to decompose into humus.